RishabhV-hash/LiveWire/README.md

       - thumbnails (inside videos folder)
 ````

-If you have anything to ask or would like to share your opinion,you can email me at:
+If you have anything to ask or would like to share your opinion, you can email me at:
 > **rishabhv11@gmail.com**

 ## List of Features